phsym/http-rs/README.md

 		Ok(reply) => {},// Do something with the reply
 		Err(e) => panic!("Cannot send request : {}", e)
 	}
-	let mut https = HttpsClient::new("www.google.com:443").unwrap();
+	// The same is possible on HTTPS : let mut https = HttpsClient::new("www.google.com:443").unwrap();
+	// (...)
 }
 ```

-Additional examples are provided in documentation.
+Additional examples are provided in documentation and in [examples](./examples/) directory